mihaigalos/aim/README.md

 If you're hosting a http(s) server yourself, upload needs `PUT` ranges (or a [patched](https://github.com/arut/nginx-patches) version of `nginx`).

 #### Sharing a folder
 `aim` can serve a folder over `http` on one device so that you can download it on another.
+By default, the serving port is `8080` or the next free port.

 `Machine A`
 ```bash